 I have never been as in touch with my feelings as I am right now.
-Which is especially hard because I'm going through yet another break-up with what was the 3 1/2 year, sometimes bumpy, but almost always beautiful, on-again-off-again relationship with the love of my life and it would be SO easy to just put my head in the sand and think about and do other things.
+Which is especially hard because I'm going through yet another break-up with my chronic on-again-off-again relationship and it would be SO easy to just put my head in the sand and think about and do other things.
 I could do what I've been great at doing in the past, running headfirst into my next relationship.
 But I'm not.
 Instead, I am sitting smack dab in the middle of the pain.
 And, amazingly, it's healing me.
 And it's healing me in the most beautiful way because it's a deliberate, heartfelt process instead of just the fading of memories which never truly works because the intellectual brain may forget but the body and the soul does not.
 Likewise, the times of joy are much sweeter when you live in mindfulness as well.

 I recently re-listened to a Brene Brown TedTalk.
 The thing she says that echos through my head when I'm tempted to run is this: "you can not selectively dull emotions.
 If you dull one, you dull them all."